xiemylogos/app-boilerplate/doc/APP_SPECIFICATION.md

 | Chain code                                                       | var    |

-### SIGN Ont/Ong TRANSACTION
+### SIGN Ont/Ong,Oep4 TRANSACTION

 #### Description

-This command signs a Ont transaction after having the user validate the transactions parameters.
+This command signs Ont、ONG、Oep4 transaction after having the user validate the transactions parameters.

 The input data is the RLP encoded transaction streamed to the device in 255 bytes maximum data chunks.